KWDB/docs/en/sql-reference/ddl/relational-db/relational-database.md

     CREATE DATABASE
     ```

-- Create a database using the `IF NOT EXISITS` keyword.
+- Create a database using the `IF NOT EXISTS` keyword.

     This example creates a database named `db1`, which has already exists.
 The system fails to create the database without returning an error.

     ```sql
     CREATE DATABASE IF NOT EXISTS db1;
     CREATE DATABASE
+    ```

+- Create a database and specify comments for the database.

+    This example creates a database named `db_student` and associates the comment text `database for student statistics` to the database.

+    ```sql
+    CREATE DATABASE db_student COMMENT = 'database for student statistics';
     ```

 ## SHOW DATABASES